 Note that this insurance does not refund tuition or any other charges because of a change to online instruction or alternative learning platform.

 For questions or more information, you may email UHSfirstname.lastname@example.org or call 734-764-5182.

 The cost of education today is a substantial investment.
 Students and parents may face significant financial loss if students are unable to complete a term due to illness or injury (physical or mental health).
 This plan may be especially useful if students have a health condition that could compromise their ability to complete a term.
 This plan:

-All registered students on the University of Michigan Ann Arbor campus may purchase the plan for the current school year.
-(It may be available on the Dearborn and Flint campuses in the future.)
+All registered students on the University of Michigan-Ann Arbor campus may purchase the plan for the current school year.

 Benefits and documentation

-The plan refunds 75% of the insured term's tuition and fees (excluding required health insurance for international students), less any refund or credit due from the university, if a student completely withdraws from the university due to a physical or mental health illness or injury.
+The plan refunds 75% of the insured term's tuition and fees (excluding required health insurance for international students), less any refund or credit due from the university if the student completely withdraws from the university due to physical or mental health illness or injury.
 Those who live in University Housing can also purchase this coverage for room and board (less any refund or credit due from the university).
+Dewar coverage information page.